crates-pro/crates-pro-infra/README.md

 This project includes the following submodules with their respective licenses:

 - `crates-pro/crates-pro`: Dual-licensed under Apache-2.0 and MIT
-- `crates-pro/performance-benchmark`: No specified license
+- `crates-pro/performance-benchmark`: Dual-licensed under Apache-2.0 and MIT
 - `crates-pro/sensleak-rs`: Licensed under MIT

 Please note that while the main project is dual-licensed, the submodules may have different licensing terms.
 Make sure to comply with the license terms of each submodule when using or distributing this project.